% Current Revenues

 The Finance Department provides accessible services to our customers and accurate information to city leaders in order to facilitate informed decision-making.
 We provide residents and businesses of Atchison with a city government that is financially sound and diversified, supporting the community vision of the future while meeting our current needs within available resources.
 We believe in excellent customer service, transparency, and responsible stewardship of public funds.

 The Finance Department includes several management duties crucial to efficient and effective delivery of local public services.
 While many of these functions take place behind the scenes, they are fundamental to the smooth operation of other city departments.

-Finance Director/Assistant City Manager Becky Berger has overall authority and responsibility for the Finance Department.
+Interim Finance Director Cari Strieby has overall authority and responsibility for the Finance Department.
 Duties include establishing operating guidelines, budget planning and oversight, overall supervision of department personnel, and responsibility for the quality of service provided by the Finance Department.
-In collaboration with the City Manager, the Finance Director/Assistant City Manager provides oversight for City communications and aids in legislative relations.
+In collaboration with the City Manager, the Finance Director provides oversight for City communications and aids in legislative relations.